mwales/emu6502/README.md

 | NOP | No Op              |                         |               |
 | BRK | Break              |                         | Halts and prints out registers |
 | Bxx | Branch             |                         | (C)arry (C)lear, (C)arry (S)et, (EQ)ual or zero flag, (MI)nus, (N)ot (E)qual, (PL)us |

+### Addressing Modes

+1. Immediate (2-byte instruction).
+1-byte operand built right into the op-code.
+Example: LDA #$ff
+2. Absolute (3-byte instruction).
+2-byte operand specifies the memory address.
+Example: LDA $0200
+3. Absolute Zero-Page (2-byte instruction).
+1-byte operand specifies the offset within the zero page for the memory address.
+Example: LDA $02
+4. Implied (1-byte instruction).
+There is no operand.
+Example: BRK
+5. Accumulator (1-byte instruction).
+No operands, the accumulator is the implied operand.
+   Example ROL A
+6. Indexed (3-byte instruction).
+2-byte operand is the memory location with offset provided by a register.
+Example: LDA $1234,X ; Loads accumulator with data from address 0x1234+X.
+7. Indexed Zero-paged (2-byte instruction).
+1-byte operand is the zero-page memory location with offset provided by a register.
+Example: LDA $12,X ; Loads accumulator with data from address 0x0012+X.
+8. Indirect (3-byte instruction).
+2-byte operand is loaded from an address specified by the address provided in the instruction.
+Example: JMP ($1234) ; Means to jump to the address found at the address $1234.
+JMP is the only instruction that has this mode.
+9. Relative (2-byte instruction).
+1-byte operand is a signed offset from current PC.
+Example:
+   BEQ *+4 ; If equal branch to instruction PC += 4
+10. Indirect Indexed (2-byte instruction).
+1-byte operand is the address on zero page of a table that will be indexed by value in register.
+Wraps around on zero page if value overflows.
+    Example: LDA ($40,X) ; Loads a value from memory address specified in memory location 0x40+X
+11. Indexed Indirect (2-byte instruction).
+1-byte operand is the offset from address read from the zero-page address specified in the op-code.
+Example: LDA ($40),X ; Loads a memory address from address 0x0040, then adds X, then reads the memory address into accumulator.